Dre Campbell Farm

 This post may contain affiliate links.
 Click here to view our affiliate disclosure

-They choose their host plants by smell as well as sight.
-A flea beetle infestation can cause significant damage to your vegetable garden.
-Therefore, exploring ways to get rid of them should be your main priority.
+So, a flea beetle infestation can cause significant damage to your vegetable garden.
+Therefore, make every effort to get rid of them as soon as you see the first sign of them.

-They lay eggs in early spring around the roots of the host plant.
-The eggs hatch 10 days later, and the larvae go underground to eat and grow.
+Adult females lay eggs around the roots of the host plant.
+The eggs hatch in one to two weeks, after which the larvae feed on plant roots.

 How to Get Rid of Flea Beetles Naturally

-Below are some home remedies and organic solutions that work for these little black bugs.
+Below are some home remedies and organic solutions that work against flea beetles.

 1. Neem Oil

-It also masks the scent of your crop, repelling the adult bugs.
-The treatment helps prevent plant diseases as well.
+It is great for repelling beetles, bugs, and other insect pests.
+The treatment helps prevent some plant diseases as well.

-Make an organic flea beetle spray by combining 4 teaspoons of neem oil with 1 teaspoon of organic liquid soap and a gallon of warm water.
+Therefore, you can use it to make an organic flea beetle spray.
+Just combine 4 teaspoons of neem oil with 1 teaspoon of organic liquid soap and a gallon of warm water.
 Shake well and spray on plants.

 2. Insecticidal Soap

-For the recipe, combine five tablespoons of liquid soap, one cup of oil, and a gallon of water.
-Shake well and spray directly onto the beetles.
+For the recipe, combine five tablespoons of liquid soap, one cup of vegetable oil, and a gallon of water.
+Shake well and spray it directly on the beetles.

 3. Repellent Plants

-Plant these alongside crops like eggplant, peppers, collards, kale, and tomato plants to discourage flea beetles from coming near.
+Plant them alongside crops like eggplant, peppers, collards, kale, and tomato plants to discourage flea beetles from coming near.

 4. Till Soil